kurt-hau/Business-Analytics-Project/README.md

 # Business-Analytics-Project
-Using a dataset of a convenience store's transactions and finding useful information to improve business operations
+Using a dataset of a convenience store's transactions and finding useful information to improve business operations.
+All coding done in R